School Partnership Programs

 Creative Youth - Carnegie Hall presents an art exhibit each spring, featuring the art of students in grades 4-12.
 Children from public, private and home schools submit their work for this juried art exhibit.
 A reception honoring the award winners is held on the opening night of the exhibit.

 Starlab & Cosmodome - The StarLab and Cosmodome are portable planetariums, which are inflatable domes capable of accommodating about 25 students.
 Inside the dome, a projector shows the night sky devoid of any light pollution; it can take us on a journey from the South Pole to the Equator and on to the North Pole.
 A trained planetarium facilitator must conduct presentations.
 If your school or organization does not have a trained instructor, a facilitator is available to travel with one of the planetariums at the rate of $20 per hour, plus mileage.
-These charges are in addition to rental fee for the planetarium equipment and the facilitator’s teaching fee.
-For more information, please contact Leah Trent, Education Director at Carnegie Hall at 304-645-7917 or by email at email@example.com.
+These charges are in addition to the rental fee for the planetarium equipment and the facilitator’s teaching fee.
+For more information, please contact Leah Trent, Education Director at Carnegie Hall at 304-645-7917 or by email at firstname.lastname@example.org.